 Before you set out to water-proof your tent, remember some key considerations can’t be put aside.

 You need to make sure which part of the tent needs waterproofing, whether it’s the floor that collects the water or the walls that are least resistant to water.

 Sometimes, there are chances that previously water coating would have faded away while you constantly used the tent.
 So, you need to gather facts about which parts of the tent require water-proofing.

 To know which parts of the tent require water-proofing, what you can do is put your tent inside the water and glance carefully where the bubbles rise out of the tent.

-Yeah, that’s the part which requires waterproofing.
-Now you know which spot requires the water-proofing, it’s time to place the tent in a dry place before you begin the process.
+Yeah, that’s the part that requires waterproofing.
+Now you know which spot requires water-proofing, it’s time to place the tent in a dry place before you begin the process.